SciTools/iris/docs/iris/src/userguide/cube_statistics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :meth:`Cube.aggregated_by <iris.cube.Cube.aggregated_by>` operation
-combines data for all points with the same value of a given coordinate.
+combines data for all points with the same value of a given coordinate, using an :class:`~iris.analysis.Aggregator`.
 To do this, you need a coordinate whose points take on only a limited set of different values -- the *number* of these then determines the size of the reduced dimension.